muppin/mastering-DevOps/Kubernetes/Commands.md

 - kubectl get deploy nginx-deployment -o yaml - list the particular deployment with complete information like status etc.
 - kubectl describe service SERVICE_NAME -n NAMESPACE -> To verify if services are aligned with the running Pods in Kubernetes.
 - kubectl get pods -v=7  -> used to retrieve information about pods in a K8s cluster with verbose output level 7.
 The -v flag is used to set the verbosity level, providing more detailed and verbose information about the pods.
 - kubectl exec -i nginx-deployment-576c6b7b6-j8944 -- bash
+- kubectl logs POD_NAME --since=1h  -> To view the logs from a Kubernetes pod for the past hour
+-  kubectl logs POD_NAME -c CONTAINER_NAME --since=1h -> If your pod contains multiple containers, you'll need to specify the container from which you want to view logs by adding the -c or --container flag.

 **********************************************************************************************************************************************************************************************************************